8 Lessons We Learned From Our First Jobs

 “I thought I was making good money," wrote Sue W. of San Mateo, Calif., recalling her first job as a maid cleaning hotel rooms for $2.94 per hour with added perks.
 “If you worked a full day, you could grab a meal from the hotel kitchen.”

-Low pay was a lesson in itself for readers like Terri Traudt, 55, of Minneapolis, Minn.
+Low pay was a lesson in itself for readers like Terri Traudt, of Minneapolis.
 “My first paying job was taking tickets at a movie theatre for $2 per hour.
 It taught me the virtues of responsibility and budgeting.
 If I wanted to buy a $10 pair of jeans I would think 'Wow — I'd have to work five hours for those jeans!'”

 4. No job is too menial.